bjornarprytz/bjornarprytz.github.io/trails/plapp.md

 I really wanted to use `record`, but this wasn't the use case for it.

+## Adding Data Points

+Stuff that needs to be done:

+- CreateDataPointsViewModel
+  - [x] Keep track of user input
+  - [x] Undo actions
+  - Persist the data
+- Create ViewModel implementations for the various data types
+  - [x] Decimal
+  - Integer
+  - Bool
+  - Check
+- DataPoint Form
+  - [x] UI for data point creation
+  - Depending on data type
+- Make sure the dataseries is updated when the points are added

 ## Todo

 - Look into EFCore [database migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli).
 Do I need it?